-Concluding, the proposed methodology was implemented in 7 different test sites across Europe.
+Concluding, the proposed methodology was implemented in 8 different test sites across Europe.
 All sites are areas with different geographical and physical characteristics, including different types of land uses - land cover, and variations on their soil and terrain characteristics.

-Figure 10: Greece (left) and the pilot site of the afforestation forest of "Isenli" (right image outlined with pink).
+Figure 10: Greece (left) and the pilot site of the afforestation forest of "Thessaloniki" (Pink) and "Komotini" (Dark pink).
 Source: personal compilation of Jesús Torralba Pérez.